simeononsecurity/simeononsecurity.ch/content/articles/bug-bounty-programs-engaging-the-crowd-in-security-testing/index.en.md

 One of the most significant trends in bug bounty programs is the increasing role of **automation and AI**. **Automated vulnerability scanning tools** can help to identify low-hanging fruit vulnerabilities, freeing up human testers to focus on more complex issues. **AI-powered algorithms** can also help to triage and prioritize incoming vulnerability reports, ensuring that the most critical issues are addressed first.

-However, while automation and AI can be useful tools, they cannot replace human testers entirely.
+However, while automation and AI can be useful tools, they can't replace human testers entirely.
 Many vulnerabilities require human creativity and intuition to identify, and ethical hackers are often better equipped to find and exploit these issues.

 ### Expanding the Scope of Bug Bounty Programs

 Another trend in bug bounty programs is the **expansion of their scope**.
 Companies are no longer limiting their bug bounty programs to traditional web applications and software.
-Instead, they are expanding the scope to include a wider range of systems and applications.
+Instead, they're expanding the scope to include a wider range of systems and applications.

 For example, bug bounty programs may now include **IoT devices**, which are becoming increasingly prevalent in homes and businesses.
 These devices often have unique security challenges that require specialized knowledge to identify and exploit vulnerabilities.
 Similarly, **blockchain systems** are another area of focus for bug bounty programs.
 As blockchain technology becomes more widely adopted, companies are looking for ways to ensure its security and integrity.